The Inward Investment and International Taxation Review: Denmark

 18 See joined cases C-116/16 and C117/16, ECLI:EU:C:2019:135.

 19 See Section 3 of the Danish Tax Assessment Act.
-Noticeably, Section 3(5) of the Danish Tax Assessment Act contains a provision, similar to the Primary Purpose Test (the PPT), created by the OECD, and contained in Article 7 of the Multilateral Instrument (the MLI).
+Noticeably, Section 3(5) of the Danish Tax Assessment Act contains a provision, similar to the Primary Purpose Test, created by the OECD, and contained in Article 7 of the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting.
 As such, domestic Danish law now contains broad anti-avoidance measures, which deny virtually all benefits applicable to dividend payments from Danish companies.

-20 Directive 2003/49/EC on a common system of taxation applicable to interest and royalty payments made between associated companies of different Member States, commonly referred to as the Interest and Royalty Directive, abbreviated as the IRD.
+20 Directive 2003/49/EC on a common system of taxation applicable to interest and royalty payments made between associated companies of different Member States.

 21 See footnote 16.